hurry123-hyy/CFD/README.md

 # Blunt_Solver

-This code includes:
+This code only includes:

-2nd order MUSCL: Roe, vanLeer, Steger-Warming
+2nd order MUSCL: Roe

 limiter function: vanleer, minmod, superbee

-high order shcemes: WENO5, WCNS-E6E5

 time integration: TVD RK3, TVD RK2

 This code can solve:

-1. double mach refeclection

-2. supersonic flow past a blunt body
+1. supersonic flow past a blunt body

-3. other 2d inviscid problems (with some modifications of the code)
+2. other 2d inviscid problems (with some modifications of the code)

-For more information, please contact nhwang@skla.cardc.cn
+For more information, please contact yiyuehuu@gmail.com
 # CFD